emilybache/Recently-Used-List-Docs/README.md

 First follow the above steps to make sure you can develop the documentation.

 ### Complete the tutorial
-The page docs/getting_started.md is supposed to contain a tutorial explaining how to insert items into the cache and check what order they are in.
-The code in test/tutorial.cpp does this.
+The page docs/getting_started.md is supposed to contain a tutorial explaining how use the RecentlyUsedList as part of a DNSLookup class.
 Complete writing the tutorial.
-Include more code snippets from test/tutorial.cpp as you wish.
+Include code snippets.

-Questions to reflect on:
-- What is the difference between the unit tests in test/unit_test.cpp and the tutorial example in test/tutorial.cpp.
-Could you have used the code in test/unit_test.cpp for snippet examples instead of test/tutorial.cpp?

-### Write a how-to
+### Complete the how-to
 The page docs/how_to.md is incomplete.
-Write a how-to guide to setting up a cache that deletes old items after every n insertions.
+Add code snippets and more how-to guides.

-Questions to reflect on:
+### Questions to reflect on:
+- What documentation is still needed?
+- Where did you get code snippets from?
+Did you have to write new snippets especially?
+- Did writing the documentation prompt you to add new unit tests or to find any bugs in the code?
-- What new code snippets did you need for the how-to guide?
-Could you have used the code in test/unit_test.cpp for snippet examples instead?
+- What is the difference between a unit test and a how-to guide?
+Could you auto-generate how-to guides from unit tests in the same way as you auto-generate reference docs from comments in the code?

 ### Write a high-level explanation
 The page docs/high_level_explanation.md is incomplete.
 Write a background explanation for the RecentlyUsedList.